Lumenbolt/DentalCariesPrediction/README.md

 2. **Follow the on-screen instructions:**
 - Place your finger on the scanner.
-- Enter any additional lifestyle information if prompted.
+- Enter Gender in the dropbox.
 - View your dental caries risk assessment.

 ---